clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 >
 > @pbowden -- [source link](https://macadmins.slack.com/archives/microsoft-office/p1450417340005109)

-More on the actually fix to this issue.
+More on the actual fix to this issue.
 Inside of `$HOME/Library/Preferences/com.microsoft.autoupdate2.plist` the following key value is created during a GUI installation:

 **NOTE:** In case it isn't clear _you_ as the admin should **NOT** be creating or modifying this setting.
 That is the responsibility of Microsoft and the installer.